bowers-illinois-edu/generalization/Manuscript/apsa_paper.md

 might argue that, say, a positive result **there** ought not be used as evidence on which to base a costly policy change **here**.

-Knowing about these criticisms, but still convinced that scientific research, researchers have developed a series of responses, changes in practice.
+Knowing about these criticisms, but still convinced that scientific research should play a role in policy decision making, researchers have developed a series of responses, changes in practice.
+So, pre-registration and sharing of data.
+Also replication.
+And recently also coodination --- coordinated replication.
+All address the concerns above.

+However these are not the only concerns of policy makers but are more likely the concerns of other researchers.
+They are real.
+But to them should be added implementation and risk concerns.

+ -

 When I asked policy makers whether a finding from a multi-city, coordinated, study would help